wp-plugins/formidable/readme.txt

 * PRO: Fixed dependent multi-select data from entries fields on edit
 * PRO: Added frm_back_button_class hook
 * PRO: Fixed quotation marks in conditional logic
+* PRO: Allow filtering by a field value in graphs
+* PRO: Make x_axis=created_at work in graphs
+* PRO: Added if statements to Default HTML button in email message
+* PRO: Added show_filename option to file upload fields

 = 1.07.01 =
 * Added for attribute to labels for newly created fields